qmk/qmk_firmware/keyboards/draytronics/elise/readme.md

 * Hardware Supported: ELISE PCB / ATMega32U4
 * Hardware Availability: [draytronics.co.uk](https://draytronics.co.uk)

+Entering DFU mode (to allow flashing):

+ - Pressing the reset button on the back of the board when it is plugged in will enter DFU.
+ - Holding down the ESC key whilst plugging in the keyboard will enter DFU.
+ - If you have one of the provided keymaps flashed, then pressing FN-Tab will enter DFU.

 Make example for this keyboard (after setting up your build environment):

     make draytronics/elise:default